Townhouses vs. Apartments: What's the Difference?

 Commute time is a significant consideration for many renters.
 No one wants to slog through a two-hour commute twice a day.
 However, there is a class of super-commuters who do this daily!

 Consider your commute time and transportation method when choosing a townhouse.
-Aim for a shorter, simpler commute whenever possible unless you’re a remote worker.
+Aim for a shorter, more simple commute whenever possible unless you’re a remote worker.
 In that case, try to find a townhouse in one of the best cities for remote workers.

 When touring a townhouse, there are many questions you should ask.
 For starters, ask about your prospective neighbors.